 Check out last week’s Episode 18 Review here.

-(Beware, show-only watchers, minor plot spoilers are below.)
+(Beware, anime-only watchers: minor manga plot spoilers are below.)

 Oh, this episode absolutely broke my heart.